 - Interviewing disabled applicants who meet the minimum criteria for a job vacancy, considering them on their abilities

 - Making every effort when employees become disabled to make sure they stay in employment

 - Taking action to ensure that all employees develop the appropriate level of disability awareness needed to ensure that this commitment works.

-- Our ability to consistently provide product that meets customer and applicable statutory and regulatory requirements
+ISO 9001:2015 is an international quality management standard that demonstrates our ability to consistently provide product that meets customer and applicable statutory and regulatory requirements.

-- Our aim to enhance customer satisfaction through the effective application of the system, including processes for continual improvement of the system and the assurance of conformity to customer and applicable statutory and regulatory requirements.
+Our aim is to enhance customer satisfaction through the effective application of the system, including processes for continual improvement and the assurance of conformity to customer and applicable statutory and regulatory requirements.

 The Telecare Services Association (TSA) is the representative body for the telecare industry in the UK.
 It aims to promote and support the telecare industry and highlight the benefits of telecare for consumers.